AgileBIM/FabCOD/docs/devReadFirst.md

 # Developer Setup

 Follow all of these steps to be capable of cloning the repo, compile and/or debug this VSCode extension.
-Please note that this is a full life cycle introduction to contributing to the project.
+Please note that this is a full life cycle introduction for contributing to the project.
 If you are simply playing with the code in a non-contributor context, then only follow the steps with a :heavy_check_mark: suffix.